Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/06-farrow_filter/README.md

 *** [LOOP_II] *** Tile 19_4 minII = 29 achieves II = 29
 ```

 The implementation of `farrow_kernel1.cpp` spans across tiles 18_1, 19_0, 19_1, and 19_4.
-Based on the results above, these tiles successfully achieved an II of 29 for each of their respective for loops, meeting the desired performance targets.
+Based on the preceeding results, these tiles successfully achieved an II of 29 for each of their respective for loops, meeting the desired performance targets.

 ### Comparison of the Optimizations